Want to reopen your office in a way that works for everyone?

 How does the workshop work?

-We start by convening your management team for a series of focused conversations (via zoom) to work through each of the four culture decisions and the implications for your return to work strategy.
+We start by convening key stakeholders (your management team, a cross-functional selection of staff, or everyone) for a series of focused conversations (via zoom) to work through each of the four culture decisions and the implications for your return to work strategy.
 This will include some pre-work.
 Following the last conversation, we’ll write up a summary report with recommendations on how to adapt your return to work strategy to the new culture decisions you just made.

 You may additionally want some help digging into the topics of technology planning for the hybrid office and/or refreshing your physical office space design, to align with the culture decisions you have just made.
 We have partnered with trusted experts in these two areas (Rick Bawcum of Cimatri and Colleen Scott of CCS Project Management) and can jointly facilitate an additional 2-hour workshop to explore the implications for each of these areas in more detail.
 Each workshop includes its own report with recommendations.